shreyashshejul/website.github.io/README.md

 ## 8. Conclusion

 This documentation provides an overview of the website's design, structure, and functionality, along with instructions for running and deploying the website.
-For any questions or assistance, please contact our web development team.
+For any questions or assistance, please feel free to contact me.

 ---